Microsoft SQL Server is one of the most popular enterprise databases, a lot of enterprises run MS SQL Server for their mission-critical applications

 Challenges in traditional backup

-- Performance impact of the periodic full backup, Full backup increase the IOs and are network intensive on the production servers
+- Performance impact of the periodic full backup, Full backup increases the IOs and are network intensive on the production servers

 - Larget RTO, of course, the data backed up, has to move back to the production server from the backup media and the tool has to perform the full recovery.